Gal Guardians: Demon Purge: Development

 The title was originally Grim Guardians: Demon Purge, but this was changed outside Japan in March 2023 after a dispute over the trademarked term "Grimguard".
 Inti Creates released the game for Windows, PlayStation 4 and 5, Xbox One and Series X/S, and Switch on February 23, 2023.

 Reception

 Gal Guardians: Demon Purge received positive reviews on all platforms except for the PlayStation 5, which received mixed reviews.
 Although Digitally Downloaded said it is not innovative, they said fans of the early Castlevania games would enjoy it, an assessment echoed by Hardcore Gamer.
 Nintendo Life called it "a solid, playable adventure" and said it is almost, but not quite, as good as Bloodstained: Curse of the Moon.
 Nintendo World Report praised its retro gameplay, though they said it can feel a bit repetitive by the end.

-The sequel, Servants of the Dark, received "generally favourable" reception on the PC.
-Praise was given to the sequel expanding the gameplay, and allowing Gal Guardians to stand more independently from its Gal Gun origins, while criticism has been given to its exploration, quick travel, map mechanics, the "cluttered" subweapon system, and other such "badly implemented" quality of life elements.
+Sequel

+A sequel Servants of the Dark, was announced in September 2024.
+It received "generally favourable" reception according to Metacritic.